USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 COMPILED CODE:

-The compilation of the library has been tested under Matlab2018a for Mac OS X 10.11 using the Matlab-supported compiler offered free by Apple.
-Under Windows 10, compilation of the library was verified using Microsoft Visual Studio Professional 2017 and also using minGW 5.3 as the compiler.
+The compilation of the library has been tested under Matlab2018b for Mac OS X 10.12 using the Matlab-supported compiler offered free by Apple.
+Under Linux, gcc was used as the compiler.
+The code should also compile under Windows 10 using minGW.
 Precompiled code is not distributed with the library.

 EXTERNAL SOLVERS:

-The folder
+Almost all of the function in the library work without any external resources.
+However, the folder
 ./Mathematical Functions/Polynomials/Generic Multivariate Polynomials/ contains the function solvePolySysWithExtProg.
 This is an interface to external solvers for simultaneous multivariate polynomial systems.
 The